usnistgov/dioptra/docs/source/explanation/usage-modes.rst

 Usage Modes
 ===========

-Dioptra utilizes a microservices architecture coordinated by a :ref:`REST API <reference-glossary>` to manage job execution and resource tracking.

 Users can interface with the Dioptra REST API through three primary workflows:

 1. **Graphical User Interface** (GUI)